syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 Ref2 This value is optional.

-> Note: If the subtotal function has any nested subtotal functions, then the nested subtotal is ignored for double counting.
+N> If the subtotal function has any nested subtotal functions, then the nested subtotal is ignored for double counting.